miklevin/MikeLev.in/_posts/2025-09-30-the-great-stuffing-ai-native-wand.md

 So while it *is* just passing arguments, it's a specific, powerful pattern for doing so that makes code more modular and easier to maintain.

+## Prompt Fu: AI as an Intellectual Partner

 ---

 **Me**: Alright, exactly yes.
 And thank you for jumping ahead so much.
 I didn't